A Ninja's Dance

 Which is what he did.
 Mikey grinned real wide at his brother, vaulted the couch, and was out the door with his skateboard before Leo could even formulate words into a reasonable argument.

 "Damn it" Leo muttered, slamming an open palm onto the couch arm as the brick wall slid shut after his brother.
-He sighed, heavily, and flopped down on the now empty seat mumbling to himself.
-"I need a drink"
+He sighed, heavily, and flopped down on the now empty seat.
+"I need a drink."

 Judith hummed as she made her way down her apartment stairs and out into the street.
 Despite her current money situation, she hadn't done too badly with her apartment.
 The rent was decent, and the area was pretty good.
 Pretty good meaning she could go out near sun set and walk around without constant fear of getting mugged.
 Then again, her fear of getting mugged was probably just movie induced paranoia.
 It was quiet, there were barley any people around and most of the traffic had stopped in the area.
 Judith wasn't sure if this was normal for New York, but it was nice.